cran-task-views/WebTechnologies/WebTechnologies.md

 <!-- This should be merged with the previous section. -->

-- `r ohat("SSOAP")` provides a client-side SOAP (Simple Object Access Protocol) mechanism.
-  Beware, SSOAP itself may not install, and/or its dependencies.
-  The best bet is to get the web service maintainers to switch to REST.
 - `r ohat("Rcompression")` (not on CRAN): Interface to zlib and bzip2 libraries for performing in-memory compression and decompression in R.
   This is useful when receiving or sending contents to remote servers,